The best way to manage your remote workforce

 The must-have software below would be pretty tricky to go without If you’re starting an online business from scratch!

-• An employee app: mobile internal comms tools like Blink allow employees to share and access important info instantly, from their smartphone.
+• An employee experience app app: mobile internal comms tools like Blink allow employees to share and access important info instantly, from their smartphone.
 Social feeds and two-way publishing allow employees to expand their internal network, whilst push notifications ensure that important messages aren’t missed.

 • Video conferencing: why opt for crackly, awkward and generally unreliable phone conferencing solutions when you can use cloud-based video platforms like Zoom and Teams to meet and discuss ideas face to face?